brakenium/pwe-wiki/wiki/rules-and-information_735481399481729115/20-information.md

 ---------------------

 ***Channel information***
-<#735493397485322272> schedule will show you what's oncoming on what day **of the current week.**
-<#740270040892571738> keeps a track of the amount of players online in a server and continent.
 <#735520870910394532> suggestions is where you can write down ideas for this server, so we can always keep improving.

 ***General information***